creynders/load-grunt-configs/README.md

 Will search for the configuration files in an `options` directory.

+## Examples

+Coming soon.
+For now you can take a look at the `Gruntfile.js` and the configuration files in the `config` directory of this project.

 ## License
 Copyright (c) 2014 Camille Reynders
 Licensed under the MIT license.